camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 :::caution

 Deleting a milestone is permanent.
-The milestone is removed from the milestone history and cannot be accessed after deletion.
+You cannot access a deleted milestone, and it is removed from the milestone history.

 :::